jolocom/smartwallet-webid-proxy/scripts/nginx-ssl/README.md

-This script generates an SSL certificate for a given Webid in the context of an NGINX webserver.
+This script generates an SSL certificate for a given Webid in the context of a NGINX webserver.

 Precondition: